-The implementable inititatives should be agreed upon with the Municipality and the DBSA.
-The appointed PSP will transfer skills to the identified municipal officials throughout the revenue value chain assessment processes.
+The implementable initiatives should be agreed upon with the Municipality and the DBSA and should be of the nature that they will have an impact in the municipality's revenue improvement.
+The appointed PSP to transfer skills to municipal officials throughout the revenue value chain assessment processes.

-ix) Identification and prioritisation of the interventions/infrastrucutre projects for the short term, medium to long term to broaden and protect the revenue base of the municipality.
+viii) Identification and prioritisation of the interventions/projects for the short term, medium to long term x) A final consolidated Revenue Enhancement Programme report

-The successful PSP will identify and prioritise projects for the impelementation over a short, medium and long term, intended for the protection and security of the municipality's revenue streams, along with the determination of the cost implications for the prioritised projects, and mapping out of the funding options that the muncipality can access in order to implement same.
-A maximum of three (3) Bankable business cases for the identifed project will be developed.
+The successful PSP to identify and priorities projects intended for the protection and security of the municipality's revenue streams, along with the determination of the cost implications for the prioritised projects and mapping out of the funding options that the municipality can access in order to implement same.